 - In a large saucepan, combine the milk, sugar, vanilla extract and salt.
 Bring to a boil over medium-high heat and then reduce heat to medium-low.

-- Stir in the rice and let it simmer for approximately 45 minutes, stirring occasionally.
+- Stir in the rice and let it simmer for approximately 30-40 minutes, stirring frequently.
 The mixture should thicken up as it cooks.

 - Remove from heat, ladle into bowls or ramekins and let is cool completely.
-Refrigerate.
+Enjoy as is or refrigerate.
 Before serving, sprinkle with ground cinnamon.